bugraker/echelon-html/README.md

  attempt to obtain a corresponding flag image to display within the frame, otherwise the crystal blue is used.
 If it is desirous that the image appear 100% of the time, then the user should specify the url in all cases.

- The image redered may be controlled (affected) by providing overriding Identity, MIL-STD-2525 symbol set (B - reduced 80% or C), the output size, image, and unit size (mobility ignored).
+ The image rendered may be controlled (affected) by providing overriding Identity, MIL-STD-2525 symbol set (B - reduced 80% or C), the output size, image, and unit size (mobility ignored).
 Please see "Usage" below.

 ## Install & Configuration